 The islands showcase the best of tropical rainforests, white sand beaches, and unique geological formations.
-To see the large bays filled with lush islands transports you on to the set of a travel movie filmed on a lost island.
-Only it is not lost and there are a plethora of things to in Langkawi.
+To see the large bays filled with lush islands transports you onto the set of a travel movie filmed on a lost island.
+Only it is not lost and there are a plethora of things to do in Langkawi.
 We were stoked to arrive and spend just over two weeks exploring all of the activities and beaches the archipelago has to offer.

 One of the best times to visit Langkawi is in July, during the midseason.
 It’s during this time that the weather is pleasant, with only an occasional rain shower, but tourist numbers are down, so you’ll have beaches and hotels more yourself!